HydraMeshnet/developer-portal/glossary.md

   "nonce": "zBIG_BASE58",
 }
 ```

+> mudlee: the claimant is a new word here, who is it?

 ### Evidence

 Attached auxiliary information allowing verification of a claim, e.g. scanned documents, photos, etc.

-For some use cases, any piece of evidence may be wrapped inside a self-signed statement and then licensed using a presentation.
+For some use cases, any piece of evidence may be wrapped inside a self-signed statement and then licensed using a presentation (see later).
 This serves several purposes:
   1. The witness can request a license to store the evidence in exchange for signing the statement
   2. The claimant testifies that he did not upload fraudulent data
   3. The claimant knows if a witness stores data.

 ### Process

 Defines the following policies: